CharlesMangwa/react-data-fetching/README.md

 <script src="https://unpkg.com/react-data-fetching/umd/react-data-fetching.min.js"></script>
 ```

-You can find the library on `window.ReactDataRefetcher`.
+You can find the library on `window.ReactDataFetching`.

 ## Usage